bellagermani/NASA-Nighttime-Lights-MTA-Infrastructure/README.md

 # NASA-Nighttime-Lights-MTA-Infrastructure
 Data was collected from the New York City area over the years 2015 - 2020.
-All final variables are formatted as monthly values over this period
+All final variables are formatted as monthly values

 ### 1: Collecting & Cleaning